 Anaerobic digestion converts degradable organic matter into biogas while retaining most nutrients in digestate.
 Co-digestion with crop or food residues can improve methane yield and plant utilisation, and captured biogas can displace fossil heat, electricity or transport fuel.
 Evidence supports anaerobic digestion as a mature option for suitable scales, yet environmental performance is highly sensitive to leakage, parasitic energy, storage and use of digestate, and the counterfactual energy mix (Kadam et al., 2024).
 Digesters designed around purpose-grown energy crops may compete for land and weaken circularity.
 Financial viability frequently depends on policy incentives, gate fees or energy prices rather than manure value alone.

 Digestate is not a benign residue.
-It contains ammonium that can be readily available to crops but also readily lost as ammonia.
+It contains ammonium that is readily available to crops but can also be readily lost as ammonia.
 It may retain salts, metals, pharmaceuticals and resistance determinants.
 Covered storage, injection or incorporation and nutrient planning remain necessary.
 Separating solids and liquids can allocate phosphorus-rich solids to distant land and retain nitrogen-rich liquid locally, but the efficiency and economics depend on scale.
 Anaerobic digestion should be viewed as one stage in a manure-management train, not as complete waste elimination (Arsic et al., 2025; Awasthi et al., 2022).

 6.4 Recovery of nitrogen and phosphorus

-Advanced recovery aims to create concentrated fertiliser products.
+Advanced recovery aims to create concentrated fertilizer products.
 Ammonia stripping, vacuum stripping, gas-permeable membranes and related processes can recover nitrogen as ammonium salts or concentrated solutions.
 Reviews identify technical promise but also variable energy demand, chemical consumption, membrane fouling and limited long-duration farm evidence (Pandey & Chen, 2021).
-More recent work emphasises integration of electrochemical and membrane processes, but commercial relevance still depends on product purity, fertiliser regulation and whether recovered nitrogen displaces industrial production (Burns et al., 2026).
+More recent work emphasizes integration of electrochemical and membrane processes, but commercial relevance still depends on product purity, fertilizer regulation, and whether recovered nitrogen displaces industrial production (Burns et al., 2026).

 Phosphorus can be precipitated as struvite, especially from liquid streams with suitable magnesium, ammonium, phosphate and pH.
 Struvite is concentrated, transportable and slow-releasing, but manure digestate often requires pre-treatment because suspended solids and competing ions limit recovery.
 Chemical inputs and residual nutrient streams remain.
 A closed-loop claim is justified only when recovery is efficient, the product meets quality standards and residuals are managed.
 Process reviews therefore position struvite as a targeted tool for phosphorus-rich streams rather than a universal manure solution (Nagarajan et al., 2023).